 It is no secret that repetition establishes habit patterns.
-The long-term usage of Adderall is known as “habit-forming”.
+The long-term usage is known as “habit-forming”.
 In other words, Adderall is highly addictive.
-Long-term Adderall consumption causes damage to your body, brain, and your personality.
+Long-term consumption causes damage to your body, brain, and your personality.
 In short, with time and proper professional care the damage caused by Adderall on your body can be repaired.
 Abusing Adderall long-term increases, the risk of developing the following:

 - Heart disease

 - Weight loss